opsschool/curriculum/sysadmin_101.rst

 ************

-*System Administration* is the blanket title for a myriad of job responsibilites involving the management of information systems and/or services.
-We choose to refer to it as a "blanket title" because the responsiblities are broad and can differ from organization to organization.
+*System Administration* is the blanket title for a myriad of job responsibilities involving the management of information systems and/or services.
+We choose to refer to it as a "blanket title" because the responsibilities are broad and can differ from organization to organization.
+In some organizations, it even differs from group to group!

-System Administration is often refered to as "operations" or "ops" too - you might have guessed that though, being enrolled in ops school.
+System Administration is often referred to as "operations" or "ops" too - you might have guessed that though, having decided to enroll in Ops School.

-Like almost everything in this world, system administration does not exist in in a vaccum.
-Indeed, there are two other groups of people that exist to make an information system or service come together: developers and customers.
+Like almost everything in this world, system administration does not exist in a vacuum.
+There are two other groups of people that exist to make an information system or service come together: developers and customers.
 Customers are often referred to end-users or people or humans - basically, they're the folks you're implementing a system or service for.

+A system administrator experiences life in all three of these roles: sometimes you will be tasked with maintaining a system or service, and sometimes you may be developing parts of a system.
+Many times, you'll be someone else's customer.

 This section will get into what system administrators (ops) professionals do, what developers do, where they compare and contrast, what role that ops plays in the larger business context, a mindset and approach to systems administration, demonstrate the importance of problem solving and ethics in the every day life of a system administrator.

 .. _whats-sysadmin: